 There is fee-based day-use and overnight parking close to the GAP at a garage on First Avenue, and fee-based day-use and overnight parking at the Grant Street Transportation Center on 11th Street.
 While there is additional metered parking throughout Downtown Pittsburgh, there is no parking at Point State Park.

-Amtrak’s Capitol Limited serves Pittsburgh with a regular train to Connellsville, Cumberland, and Washington, D.C. and one to Cleveland and Chicago.
+Amtrak’s Floridian serves Pittsburgh with a regular train to Connellsville, Cumberland, and Washington, D.C. and one to Cleveland and Chicago.
 Its Pennsylvanian serves Philadelphia and New York City.